Switzerland and weapons of mass destruction

 Switzerland made detailed plans to acquire and test nuclear weapons during the Cold War.
 Less than two weeks after the nuclear bombings of Hiroshima and Nagasaki, the Swiss government started studying the possibility of building nuclear weapons, and continued its military nuclear program for 43 years until 1988.
 It has since signed and ratified the Treaty on the Non-Proliferation of Nuclear Weapons.
-Switzerland never possessed biological weapons, but did have a program of the Swiss Army high command to develop and test chemical weapons.
+Switzerland never possessed biological weapons, but did have a program to develop and test chemical weapons.

 Military nuclear program

 On 15 August 1945, Hans Frick, a colonel in the Swiss military, sent a letter to Federal Councillor Karl Kobelt requesting that Switzerland study the possibility of acquiring nuclear weapons in order to defend itself.
 The Federal Council authorized the creation of a commission to do such in November 1945.
 Efforts "were well under way" in 1945.

-On 8 June 1946, the Study Commission for Nuclear Energy (Schweizerische Studienkommission für Atomenergie – SKA) was created by the Swiss government under the leadership of Dr. Paul Scherrer, a physicist and professor at ETH Zurich.
+On 8 June 1946, the Study Commission for Nuclear Energy (Schweizerische Studienkommission für Atomenergie – SKA) was created by the Swiss government under the leadership of Paul Scherrer, a physicist and professor at ETH Zurich.
 The commission had the objective of studying the civil use of atomic energy and the secret objective of studying the scientific and technical basis for building nuclear weapons.
 The activity of this group was low and only slow progress was made; however the events of the Cold War, especially the Soviet invasion of Hungary in 1956 and the nuclear arms race of the mid-1950s, provided new impetus.
 While his specific role is questioned, Scherrer played an important role in the Swiss nuclear program.

 The secret Study Commission for the Possible Acquisition of Own Nuclear Arms was instituted by Chief of General Staff Louis de Montmollin with a meeting on 29 March 1957.
 The aim of the commission was to give the Swiss Federal Council an orientation towards "the possibility of the acquisition of nuclear arms in Switzerland."
 The recommendations of the commission were ultimately favorable.

 The Federal Council released a public statement on 11 July 1958 stating that although a world without nuclear weapons was in Switzerland's interest, its neighboring countries adopting nuclear weapons would force it to do likewise.
 On 23 December 1958 the Federal Council instructed the Military Department to study the logistics and execution of attaining nuclear arms.
 However, efforts remained focused on study and planning rather than implementation.

 In a referendum held in April 1962, the Swiss people rejected a proposal to ban nuclear weapons within the country.
 The next year in May, Swiss voters again rejected a referendum that would have required Swiss voters to approve of the Armed Forces being equipped in nuclear weapons if it chose to do so.